jilljenn/jjv.ie/cv.md

 # Experience {-}

-Apr 2017 -- current
+From Oct 2019
 :
+**Research Scientist** at Inria Lille in the SequeL team.
+Learning representations that evolve over time.

+Apr 2017 -- Oct 2019
+:
 **Postdoctoral Researcher** at RIKEN Center for Advanced Intelligence Project (AIP), Tokyo, Japan, under the supervision of Prof. Hisashi Kashima.
-From April 2019: in RIKEN Artificial Intelligence Research Unit, Kyoto University campus.

 Apr 2019 -- Jul 2019
 :
 **Visiting Scholar** at LEARN lab, New York University.
 Working with Prof. Yoav Bergner.

-Oct 2016 -- current
+From Oct 2016
 :   Consulting at the French Ministry of Education.
 PIX Project: certification of digital competencies. [https://pix.fr](https://pix.fr)

 # Education {-}